-There is continual monitoring of pupils by the classteacher, SENCO and senior leaders.
+There is continual monitoring of pupils by the class teacher, SENCO and senior leaders.

-This includes ongoing assessment and review of targets, rigorous analysis and evaluation of data, and regular use of monitoring systems - e.g. observations, work scrutinies, learning walks etc. Children's own views about their learning, and Pupil Voice are also an important part of the process.
+This includes ongoing assessment and review of targets, rigorous analysis and evaluation of data, and regular use of monitoring systems - e.g. observations, work scrutinies, learning walks etc. Capturing children's own views about their learning, known as Pupil Voice, is also an important part of the process.

-The school holds regular (at least half termly) pupil progress meetings to review how all pupils are doing.
+The school holds half-termly pupil progress meetings to review how all pupils are doing.
 These meetings involve a collaborative discussion about the class, identifying any children that are not making the expected progress.
 Actions are then put in place to support these children ensuring that they reach their full potential and they are getting the necessary provision and support.

-'Inclusion surgeries' are also held, enabling the SENCO and classteacher to discuss in more detail the learning and development of pupils with special educational or other needs, and to review actions and agree further steps to enable them to achieve.
+'Inclusion surgeries' are also held, enabling the SENCO and class teacher to discuss in more detail the learning and development of pupils with special educational or other needs, and to review actions and agree further steps to enable them to achieve.